-LiRo is the Construction Manager for this full renovation of the landmarked 1879 Greek Revival Building A on Snug Harbor Cultural Center's 83-acre campus.
 Construction of the Snug Harbor complex began in 1833 to house retired and disabled sailors, and the campus ultimately included 50 buildings designed in a variety of styles including Greek Revival, Gothic, Beaux Arts, Renaissance Revival, Second Empire, and Italianate.
-Although once a thriving self-sufficient community, ownership of the property was transferred to New York City in the early 1970's when the cost of maintenance became prohibitive to the original foundation owners.
+Although once a thriving self-sufficient community, ownership of the property was transferred to New York City in the early 1970s when the cost of maintenance became prohibitive to the original foundation owners.
 The property currently houses the Snug Harbor Cultural Center and Botanic Garden, offering a variety of visual arts, dance, theater, music, and environmental programs.

-Exterior work includes the restoration, and repointing of all exterior masonry surfaces, restoration of the cast iron pediments and balconies on the first and second floors.
-All existing windows, window trims and shutters will be restored and refurbished to working condition.
-Additional work includes the restoration of a brick arched "Hyphen" that links Building A to the adjacent Building B.
+Exterior work included the restoration and repointing of all exterior masonry surfaces plus the restoration of the cast iron pediments and balconies on the first and second floors.
+All existing windows, window trims, and shutters were restored and refurbished to working condition.
+Additional work included the restoration of a brick arched “Hyphen” that links Building A to the adjacent Building B.

-Once renovation is complete, the project will be submitted for LEED Silver certification, becoming the first federal historic landmark on Staten Island to be thus designated.
+The final space provides 25,000 sf of improved gallery space and support areas and received LEED Silver certification.
+This is the first federal historic landmark on Staten Island to achieve this certification.
 A main sustainable feature is a closed loop geothermal system that is utilized to provide heating and cooling.
-The closed loop field is located adjacent to the building, with heat pumps and heat exchangers.
+The closed loop field is located adjacent to the building with heat pumps and heat exchangers.